 - Define the PoC Development Environment:

-- Choosing the hardware and software module – which might involve a combination of off-the-shelf and custom made modules.
+- Choose the PoC software and hardware modules – which might involve a combination of off-the-shelf and custom-made modules.

-- Validation of your IoT design at the nascent stage: With the PoC approach, you get to validate and identify the feasibility of your IoT project at 10-15% of total development cost.
+- Validation of your IoT design at the nascent stage: With the Proof of Concept PoC approach, you get to validate and identify the feasibility of your IoT project at 10-15% of the total development cost.

 - Component Reusability & Cost Savings by 10-15%: At Embitel, while designing the IoT PoC, we choose and use the software & peripheral components that can be re-used during full-fledged implementation of the IoT project.
 This helps you in saving 10-15% of the overall development cost.

-- A. There is no precise metrics for how much of customized of off-the-shelf components one can use for a PoC development for IoT projects.
+There is no precise metrics on how much of customized or off-the-shelf components one can use for Proof of Concept PoC development.

-It purely depends upon your project requirement and the PoC goals to be demonstrated.
+It purely depends upon your project requirement and PoC goals to be demonstrated.

 But based on our experience, we have seen that 100% of the hardware components are off-the-shelf components.